fulmicoton/fulmicoton.github.io/_posts/2016-08-17-levenshtein-caret-aware.markdown

     ?q=BarObama&caret=3

-Well I like to do that but is it a power user habit?

-According to our logs, 3.5% of the search session involve the user moving the edition cursor, and starting typing in the middle of the query.

-3.5% is nothing to sneeze at, plus Google does it, so why shouldn't we?
-So we added the feature to indeed.com.
+So we added the feature to [indeed.com](http://indeed.com).
+Here is how it looks like.

 <img src="/images/caret_aware/caret_aware.gif">

-There are several ways this can be implemented.
-But here is the twist, our autocomplete is also fuzzy : if your query is long enough, it will start considering options that at Levenshtein-Damerau distance of up to 2.
+This feature can be implemented in different ways.
+But here comes the twist : our autocomplete is also fuzzy : if your query is long enough, it will start considering options that at Levenshtein-Damerau distance of up to 2.

-For instance, even if you mispelled **"attorney"**, indeed will guess that **"litigation attorney"** is really what you are searching.
+In the following example, even if the user mispelled **"attorney"**, indeed guessed that **"litigation attorney"** is really what he trying to type.

 <img src="/images/caret_aware/caret_aware_fuzzy.gif">

-But how does it work?
+Let's see how it works.

 # Caret aware Levenshtein automaton for the win!

 When I first heard about the existence of Levenshtein automaton, I was very surprised.

-A mindboggling implication for instance, is that for any given a string s for any given k, there is a regular expression that match exactly the strings that are at a levenshtein distance from s shorter than k, .
+A mindboggling implication for instance, is that for any given string $s$ for any given $k$, there is a regular expression that match exactly the strings that are at a levenshtein distance from $s$ smaller than $k$.

 While the result is not really practical at all, it is pretty cool isn't it?

-Well actually let's go further : let's consider a regular expression s.
+Well actually let's go further : let's consider a regular expression $s$.
 For instance, `ab*c`.
-In words, we would describe it as "an a, any number of b, followed by a c".

 It matches an infinite set of strings :

-    {abc, abbc, abbbc, abbbbc, ...}
+- abc
+- abbc
+- abbbc
+- abbbbc
+- ...

 Let's now extend this set by adding all of the strings that are at a levenshtein distance of less than 1 from one of the original elements.

-We end up with a much larger set, as the string below have been added.
+We end up with a much larger set.
+For instance the string below have been added.

-    {yabc, ac, bac, ...}
+- yabc
+- ac
+- bac
+- ...

-One can show that there once again exists a finite definite automaton *(hence a regular expression)* that matches only the strings of this new set.
+One can show that there once again exists a finite definite automaton *(and hence, a regular expression)* that matches exactly the strings of this new set.

 # What does this have to do with caret awareness ?

-Well, our caret-awareness fuzzy search really is all about trying to find entries in a dictionary that are at levenshtein distance of 2 of a string that matches the regular expression `lit.*atorney`.
+Well, our caret-aware fuzzy search really is all about trying to find entries in a dictionary that are at levenshtein distance of 2 of a string that matches the regular expression `lit.*atorney`.

-We know that there is a DFA that actually does the job.
+We now know that there is a DFA, possibly huge, that actually does the job.
 But can we build it efficiently ?

+# Building the automaton

+*This section is very technical, and assumes you have read my [previous blog post about Levenshtein Automata](http://fulmicoton.com/posts/levenshtein). *

-Well adapting the implicit NFA approach is relatively simple.
+Adapting the implicit NFA approach is relatively simple.

 Essentially, we change our transition function